Shreyas2877/LogIn/README.md

 > Create a simple login screen using React
 > Implement a backend for the signup, login and de-register users in Spring boot.
 > Implement a simple database to store user information MySQL.
+    > Error & Exception handling on both applications.
+    > Dockerize and apply skaffold on both the applications.

 Stage 2: